 “Verily, the number of months with Allah is twelve months [in a year], so was it ordained by Allah on the Day when He created the heavens and the earth; of them four are Sacred [i.e. the 1st, the 7th, the 11th and the 12th months].” - Surah At-Tawbah [9:36]

-Apart from being a spiritually significant month as ordained by Allah (swt), Muharram also has a rich history.
+Apart from being a spiritually significant month as ordained by Allah (SWT), Muharram also has a rich and beautiful history.
 It was during this month that the Prophet Musa (as) freed the Children of Israel from the wicked Pharaoh with the help of Allah (SWT), that the Prophet Nuh (as) and his companions stepped out of the Ark and onto Mount Judi after the great flood and the month when the Prophet Muhammad’s (ﷺ) grandson, Imam Hussain (ra), died defending his values and legacy.

-Imam Hussain (ra), his family and his companions stood against a ruthless army approximately 1400 years ago in the land of Karbala (modern-day Iraq), upholding the values of the Prophet (saw).
+Imam Hussain (ra), his family and his companions stood against a ruthless tyrant Yazid approximately 1400 years ago in the land of Karbala (modern-day Iraq), upholding the values of the Prophet (ﷺ).

 It was during this month of Muharram that Imam Hussain (ra) witnessed the loss of his young child, of just six months, who died in his arms as he was denied access to water, whilst many more of his loved ones were held captive and killed.

 Throughout Muharram, as one of the Muslim observances of the month, Penny Appeal have a goal to build as many life-saving wells as possible, to honour the legacy of Imam Hussain (ra) and his companions.
-You can donate a well in the name of the Prophet (saw), Fatimah (as), Prophet Musa (as), Hazrat Ali (as), Imam Hussan (as) or Imam Hussain (as) and keep the spirit of their selflessness alive.

 Why do we fast in Muharram?

 Muslims usually fast in Muharram for up two days of the month.
-One of these days is the 10th, the other is usually the 9th.
+One of these days is the 10th, the Day of Ashura, the other is usually the 9th.

-The 10th day of Muharram is also known as the Day of Ashura - the day that Allah (swt) saved Musa (as) and the children of Israel from the greatest tyrant to ever walk the earth: Pharaoh.
+The 10th day of Muharram is also known as the Day of Ashura - the day that Allah (SWT) saved Musa (as) and the Children of Israel from the greatest tyrant to ever walk the earth: Pharaoh.
 As a sign of gratitude, Prophet Musa (as) used to fast on this day.
-In honour of his freedom and worship, the Prophet Muhammad (saw) told Muslims to fast, too.
-The Messenger (saw) also made it clear that he intended to fast on the ninth of Ashura as well [Sahih Muslim], but he passed away before he could.
+In honour of his freedom and worship, the Prophet Muhammad (ﷺ) told Muslims to fast, too.
+The Messenger (ﷺ) also made it clear that he intended to fast on the ninth of Ashura as well [Sahih Muslim], but he passed away before he could.

 Fasting on the Day of Ashura offers an unmissable opportunity for spiritual redemption.
-Allah (swt) promises that anyone who fasts on this day will be rewarded by having his minor sins from the past year wiped clean.
-That’s 365 days for the price of one.
-How generous is Allah (swt)!
+Allah (SWT) promises that anyone who fasts on this day will be rewarded by having his minor sins from the past year wiped clean.
+That’s one day for the price of 365.
+How generous is Allah (SWT)!